 Usui Shiki Ryoho & The Reiki Alliance

-After Takata's passing all but 1 of the Masters she trained met to discuss the future.
-From this the Reiki Alliance was born.
+A year after Takata's passing all but 1 of the Masters she trained met to discuss the future and share their experiences.
+From this initial meeting the Reiki Alliance was born, this is an international group of Reiki Masters trained in the traditional Takata style.
 Mrs Takata taught Reiki as an oral tradition and did not give out manuals/notes to her students.
-This organisation continues today with worldwide membership.
-The members decided that Mrs Takata's grand daughter, Phyllis Lei Furomoto would be the lineage bearer.
+The Reiki Alliance continues to this day some 37 year later with worldwide membership that meet annually.
+They work to hold the integrity of this tradition and develop personally and collectively with Reiki.
+The members decided that Mrs Takata's grand daughter, Phyllis Lei Furomoto would be the spiritual lineage bearer.